A study looking at high intensity focal ultrasound for symptoms of women’s cancers (HIFU-Gynae)

 Pilot

-This study is looking at whether high intensity focused ultrasound (HIFU) is a useful treatment for symptoms of pelvic cancer such as pain and bleeding.
-Pelvic cancer is cancer that is in the area between the hip bones.
+This study looked at whether high intensity focused ultrasound (HIFU) is a useful treatment for symptoms of women’s cancer.

 More about this trial